xi-project/xi-filelib/UPGRADE.md

 Everything should work now!!!

-## From version 0.7.x to version 0.8.x
+## From version 0.5.x to version 0.6.x

-This upgrade is going to be fun as we did a major refactoring round.
-The whole structure of Filelib was changed.
-When I do an actual migration for an actual client code, I will write this guide. :)
+Files now have a status field.
+You have to update your metadata backends correspondingly.

+### MongoDB

+    db.files.update({}, { $set: { 'status': 2 }}, false, true);

 ### PostgreSQL

-ALTER TABLE xi_filelib_resource RENAME COLUMN versions TO data;
-ALTER TABLE xi_filelib_file RENAME COLUMN versions TO data;
+    ALTER TABLE xi_filelib_file ADD COLUMN status integer NOT NULL default 2;
-ALTER TABLE xi_filelib_file DROP COLUMN filelink;
+    ALTER TABLE xi_filelib_file ALTER COLUMN status SET DEFAULT null;

 ### MySQL

-ALTER TABLE xi_filelib_resource CHANGE versions data longtext NOT NULL;
-ALTER TABLE xi_filelib_file CHANGE versions data longtext NOT NULL;
+    ALTER TABLE xi_filelib_file ADD COLUMN status integer NOT NULL default 2;
-ALTER TABLE xi_filelib_file DROP COLUMN filelink;
+    ALTER TABLE xi_filelib_file ALTER COLUMN status DROP DEFAULT;

-### MongoDB
+### Other SQL

+Emulate previous example.
+Do what you must do.

+## From versions < 0.5 to 0.5.x

+Migrations are not officially supported.
+It is possible, though.
+You have to update database tables to schema expected in 0.5.x series.

+You also have to update Filelib sources and all integration packages.
+You may still be using some Emerald\ prefixed software.
+They are not supported and will not work with Filelib version 0.5.x.